geopython/eodm/README.md

 ## Usage

-Below are example uses of the CLI application
+Below are example uses of the CLI application.
+Note the shell piping operator, the intended use case is such that output of one command is piped into the next.
+With this a clear interface is required between the commands.
+For this purpose the [STAC](https://stacspec.org/en) Item is chosen.

 ```shell
 eodm extract stac_api items https://earth-search.aws.element84.com/v1 sentinel-2-l2a --bbox 49.1,18.1,49.2,18.2 --datetime-interval 2023-06-01/2023-06-30 \